samali0996/perserve-message-ordering/README.md

 - A partition can have only one consumer listening to it, but a consumer can listen to multiple partitions, since the ordering and sequential processing of the requests of the same ID is maintained.

 ### Design Choice: Partitions can have many publishers assigned to them
-- Many publishers can publish to the topic in the appropriate parition, the requests will be processed in the order they arrive into the topic
+- Many publishers can publish to the topic in the appropriate parition, the requests will be processed in the order they arrive into the topic partition

 ### Design Choice: System infrastructure will be set up within a cloud environment
 - Set up system using a cloud service platform (AWS, IBM Cloud, etc)